BarranLab/ChargePaper_2017/README.md

-This folder contains interactive iPython notebooks containing adapted figures from the submitted article with the title:

 # A Careful Consideration of the Influence of Structure, Partial charges and Basis Sets on Collision Cross Sections of Monosaccharides when Comparing Values from DFT calculations to those Obtained Experimentally
 authored by:
 ## Lukasz G. Migas, Christopher J. Gray, Sabine L. Flitsch and Perdita E. Barran